 Workspace Interiors was encouraged by Nuthall to “go bold or go home” when it came to color.
 The challenge was to keep fabric choices young and fun but durable and easy to keep clean.
 Bold fabrics matching school colors and building colors were mixed and matched in task chairs—solid vinyl colors on seats with complementary patterned backs.
 Wood laminate was chosen over wood for durability, with light and dark mixed throughout.
 Darker wood was chosen for Building A to give a more corporate look and feel.

-The result was an innovative and exciting environment delivered on-budget in a tight six-month timeline.
+The result was an innovative and exciting learning environment delivered on-budget in a tight six-month timeline.
 The project was completed just in time for a grand opening celebration.
 Mary Ann Kirastoulis, director of purchasing for the Escondido Union High School District, credits the teamwork of Del Lago Academy, BakerNowicki Design Studio and Workspace Interiors for the project’s success.

 Partner with Workspace Interiors to gain extensive expertise in existing trends, proven solutions and innovative products so your team can benefit from a working environment conducive to productivity, efficiency and success.

 "I’ve been contacted by other school districts to share our best practices.
 It was an amazing experience, and the choice we made was the right one.”